KTH/transfer2ladok-exam/README.md

-# LMS Export to Ladok 2
+# Transfer to ladok - exam

 ## Copyright © 2019, [KTH](https://github.com/kth).

-Send results of an assignment in Canvas LMS as module in Ladok
+A _temporary_ special version of KTH Transfer to Ladok for working with the april 2020 reexams.